 To celebrate BCLT's 30th Anniversary in 2019/20, the centre has launched a new Translator in Residence scheme.
-The new BCLT Translators in Residence will each spend 4 months working with the centre.
-They will spend one day per week at the BCLT at the University of East Anglia working on a specific project that they introduced in their application.
+The new BCLT Translators in Residence will spend 4 months working with the centre.
+They will spend one day per week on a specific project that they introduced in their application.
 They will also work with UEA students, the wider academic community and the public.
-We are incredibly excited to announce the inaugural BCLT Translators in Residence, who will both be joining us from October 2020-January 2021.
+We are incredibly excited to announce the inaugural BCLT Translators in Residence, who will both be with us from October 2020-January 2021.

 Olivia is a postdoctoral research fellow at the University of Nottingham and Slovene-English literary translator.
 Her most recent translation, The Fig Tree, by acclaimed Slovene author Goran Vojnović, is forthcoming in October 2020 with Istros Books, and previous published translations include Felix After The Rain, a children’s book for Tiny Owl, and None Like Her, by Jela Krečič-Žižek for Peter Owen.
 Her research has explored Slovene literary translation in Slovenia’s post-socialist period, analysing the power relations, institutional structures and discursive mechanisms that drive the supply of literary translation from a ‘small’ nation like Slovenia.
 Olivia also has a wealth of experience in leading translation events and workshops, and was workshop leader for the Slovene-English translation workshop at the BCLT’s 2019 Summer School.